Western Illinois University: Macomb Campus

 The chairperson of the Department of Theatre and Dance at Western Illinois University from 2006 to 2008, Dr. Woods also previously served five years as Associate Dean for the College of Visual and Performing Arts at Winthrop University and as chair of the Department of Theatre and Dance at Winthrop University.
 Dr. Woods was named Winthrop's Outstanding Junior Professor of 1995.
 She is a former Director of Winthrop's Office for Effective Teaching.

 Dr. Woods is a member of the League of Professional Theatre Women, The Association for Theatre in Higher Education, The Illinois Theatre Association, and The Drama League.
-She is a 2009 participant in the DirectorsLab of Chicago.
+She was a 2009 participant in the DirectorsLab of Chicago and a 2010 participant in the La MaMa International Directors Symposium in Umbria, Italy.